Siixes/villain-site/_posts/2020-08-20-your-detections-arent-working.markdown

  I slept even easier knowing that if shit were to pop off, there was a great chance we'd catch it!
 Fast forward some time, and I was going to test out some attacker tool/technique in our environment. *"This will create an alert, but I want to see what an attacker could do with this on our network anyway"*, I thought.
 Well, I ran the tool and **...drumroll...** no detection fired.

- Going back and looking through the (rather complex) logic for what *should* have fired, it turns out the logic got fucked up, and there was almost no circumstance in which it would **ever** fire.
+ Going back and looking through the (rather complex) logic of the detection that *should* have fired, it turns out the logic got fucked up, and there was almost no circumstance in which it would **ever** create an alert.

  Yeah, my world-view was shattered.
 It raised the question...all that time that some detections weren't firing, was that because there was no malicious activity happening? or because the detections weren't working the way we thought they were?

 ### Knee-jerk reactions aren't known for their subtlety

 So, what do you do now?
-Well, luckily, the methodology to fix something like this is already a solved problem in the software world (*I'm looking at YOU, [unit testing](https://en.wikipedia.org/wiki/Unit_testing)*).
+Luckily, the methodology to fix something like this is already a solved problem in the software world (*I'm looking at YOU, [unit testing](https://en.wikipedia.org/wiki/Unit_testing)*).
 The concept of unit testing is pretty simple; there are tests created to ensure that bits of code work as anticipated.
 Sadly, I haven't seen or heard this applied much in the context of detection and response, even though I think we absolutely should.

 What would this look like?
 Well, here is how I've seen it implemented before: